bindresearch/pkasso/README.md

 # Local webserver

-A local webserver can be hosted via `pip install .[webserver]` followed by calling `pkasso-web` or by downloading and running the docker image [ADD LINK].
+A local webserver can be hosted via `pip install pkasso[webserver]` followed by calling `pkasso-web` or by downloading and running the docker image [ADD LINK].